Why Women Shave Their Heads

 “Being a woman is more than just looking like one.
 We have so many layers to us, and while some may wear their crown proudly, we also carry a lot of burdens.”

-Life was weighing me down as well.
-COVID ballooned out to kill a vast number of people.
-We were wiping down groceries when they were delivered.
-None of us knew how long the virus could live on a surface.
+COVID has killed a vast number of people.
+In 2020, we were wiping down groceries when they were delivered.
+Because none of us knew how long the virus could live on a surface.

 It was the unknown that was so frightening.
-That and the vast number of people it was killing.
+That and the number of people who have tragically died.

 “Life was weighing me down, and I thought my hair could take some of that weight off for a bit.”
 (New York Times)